BhuvanK123/CCCSolutions/README.md

 # CCCSolutions
-My solutions for the Canadian Computing Contest.
+Here are my solutions for the Canadian Computing Contest Problems.
+I attempted the problems in both Python and Java.